-If your pool fencing does not satisfy all the above measurement requirements, contact a licensed builder, pool technician or fencing contractor straight away.
+If your pool fencing does not satisfy these requirements, contact a licensed builder, pool technician or fencing contractor straight away.

-Some older swimming pools might include doors or windows as part of as part of the pool fence or barrier.
-This is no longer allowed in the building of new pools.
+Some older swimming pools might include doors or windows as part of the pool fence or barrier.
+This is no longer allowed in for any new pools being built.

 If you have a door that forms part of a pool barrier you must make sure that: